 His super is great at healing them through the wall if they are near death.
 This just may be enough for them to escape or kill the opponent first.

 Nita is quite the opposite when it comes to support.
 She is the perfect backup for back liners and snipers.
 Her heavy attack, with the straight but wide area, is amazing at killing brawlers that come close range.

 At 800 health, she also is also decent at tanking damage for them if someone ends up getting close enough.

 Nita paired with someone like Colt or Brock can take out pretty much any brawler at close range.

 Her bear might just be the greatest support unit in the game.
 It distracts, tanks, and can sometimes end up killing someone if they are cornered.
 It is the perfect getaway.

 Wrapping things up, we have area control.
-This category is basically all the well rounded brawlers.
+This category is basically all the well-rounded brawlers.
 They’re great at taking care of themselves and can fill multiple niches on a team.

 Having good area control means you can “own” a certain part of the map.
-Unlike foritification, which sets up a solid defense, area control brawlers move usually toward an upper side and establish their dominance there.
+Unlike fortification, which sets up a solid defense, area control brawlers move usually toward an upper side and establish their dominance there.

 Once correctly positioned, they can successfully block brawlers from getting through, while charging up their super in the process.
 Their super is helpful in central combat, so after controlling the side areas for a while you can move toward the middle for a final Showdown.

 The strategy of area control is a very complicated, competitive play, and so of course these guys can just be used as tank rounders or solo operatives.